V4Fire/Client/src/core/component/decorators/component/README.md

 ### [inheritMods = `true`]

-If true, then the component is automatically inherited base modifiers from its parent.
+If set to true, the component will automatically inherit base modifiers from its parent component.
-This parameter can be inherited from the parent component.
+This parameter may be inherited from the parent component.